 “The past four years at Boise State have taught me a lot about what it means to be a teacher and the significance of cross-cultural communication,” she said.
 “I look forward to having the opportunity to take my education to the Netherlands and learn from my new colleagues.
 I cannot wait to see what the future holds.”

 Along with the student awards, Boise State faculty and local K-12 educators have been selected to participate in a Fulbright-Hays Title VI Group Project Abroad through the Center for Global Education.
 Participants will travel as a group to Taichung, Taiwan, in June 2021 for four weeks and engage in a language and cultural immersion experience at Providence University.

 Faculty selected for this program include Shoko Asay, an adjunct instructor of Japanese; Iryna Babik, an assistant professor in the Department of Psychological Science; Anne Hamby, an assistant professor in the Department of Marketing; Marisa Hill, a lecturer in the Department of Communication and Media; Renee Walters, a clinical associate professor in the School of Nursing; and Pei-Lin Yu, an associate professor in the Department of Anthropology.
-You can learn more about the participants here.

 “This was a competitive grant application process and Iryna’s passion in this field will ultimately benefit our students, as her goal is to develop course abroad opportunities for current and future psychology majors,” said Eric Landrum, professor and chair of the psychological science department, in regards to Babik’s achievement.

 Since its formation in 2014, the Fellowship Advising Office, based in the Honors College, has assisted more than 110 students from a variety of majors in submitting national fellowship applications, with a 25 percent acceptance rate.
-Learn more about the Fulbright U.S. Student Program here or contact the Fellowship Advising Office.
+Learn more about the Fulbright U.S. Student Program or contact the Fellowship Advising Office.